hartzis/hartzis.me/posts/2014-10-02-jquery-password-validation.md

 ---
-layout: post
-title: Dynamic Password Validation
+title: "Dynamic Password Validation"
 description: "Nifty jquery password validation modified from stack exchange logic"
+date: 2014-10-02 12:00:00 GMT
-tags: [javascript, jquery, forms]
+tags: javascript, jquery, forms
-comments: false
----
+slug: jquery-password-validation
+scripts:
+ - "//codepen.io/assets/embed/ei.js"
+ - "//gist.github.com/hartzis/6ae1980d3e90faf2c969.js"
+...

 Password validation based on specific security parameters was the task at hand.
 I wanted instant validation as the user typed their password in.
 These were the specifications that the user needed to meet.